Navigate home logo

 Lower King Road to Martin Road - Reinstatements & connections

-Southbound lane closed From 3 March to mid-March 2025 Map 2
+Southbound lane closed From 6 March to 16 March 2025 Map 2

 How will this impact me?

-To minimise disruption, it is planned to drill the replacement pipeline via small pits and underground drilling below Ulster Road.
+To minimise disruption, the replacement pipeline was installed via small pits and underground drilling below Ulster Road.

 Single lane road closures will be required along Ulster Road during the construction.
 Detours and traffic management will be in place.
 Maps of the stages of construction is above.